 Before coming to MD Anderson in 2002, she was an associate professor and director of the Cord Blood Bank at the University of Colorado Health Sciences Center, a program she started.
 From 1986 to 1990, she was an assistant professor at the Duke University Medical Center.

 She has authored or co-authored nearly 500 research articles, abstracts, editorials and book chapters during her career in addition to speaking throughout the world at conferences and symposia.
 She holds two patents resulting from her research efforts.

 Dr. Shpall has been honored with numerous awards for her academic and research work at MD Anderson.
 These include the R. Lee Clark prize for Excellence-Clinical Faculty, the President’s Recognition for Faculty Excellence Award and the Otis W. and Pearl L. Walters Faculty Achievement Award in Clinical Research.

-Professor, Department of Stem Cell Transplantation, Division of Cancer Medicine, The University of Texas MD Anderson Cancer Center, Houston, TX
+Professor, Department of Department of Stem Cell Transplantation and Cellular Therapy, Division of Cancer Medicine, The University of Texas MD Anderson Cancer Center, Houston, TX

 Hematopoietic progenitor cell transplantation patients with hematologic malignancies.